Notavatarkorra/notavatarkorra.github.io/Time on class.md

 2 hours would be 2 minutes per question if its 66 questions.

-So, if we add taking an extra 30 seconds per question into account, then add on 5 minutes to every regular assignment for checking and grading and resubmitting, tha That's 24.5 hours.
+So, if we add taking an extra 30 seconds per question into account, then add on 5 minutes to every regular assignment for checking and grading and resubmitting, thats all another 7 hours.
 I also struggle with ADHD and memory retention so its taking me longer than the average minimum time to read and comprehend all the instructions and assignments and taking time to redo them to get a better grade, or work through distractions.
 So i am already taking into account that i might be slower than the average person.
 Honestly, the exams and trainings personally take me closer to 2 hours sometimes because of this.

+Unless someone already knows what they are doing completely and is speeding through it all or somehow modding the assignments and cheating.
+This isn't even taking into account any time for readings.

 I personally am at over 30 hours because i take longer but i have just shown you that The amount of homework you have that you are stating is NOT 10 hours.
 Its not even physically capable of being under 12.
 Adding in the assignments its a minimum of 17.5 and if you consider the normal learning time it takes to read and comprehend and make mistakes and redo items, it REASONABLY takes at least 24.5 hours.